This post may contain affiliate links.

 The Marmont is another Alessandro Michele addition to the Gucci designer bag lineup that was released in 2016.
 The overall silhouette is quite classy with a soft structure, but the flap stands out because of its tabbed silhouette.

 These days, the Marmont comes in different sizes, colors, as well as some variations on the original design (including major departures like a round, zipped version, and a bucket bag).
 Most variations have a chevron matelassé leather pattern, with a secret heart decorating the back.
-The best place to get this bag is from Farfetch.
+The best place to get this bag is from Gucci or Farfetch.

 29. Saint Laurent Niki Bag